gsmainclusivetechlab/b4ll-callcentre/docs/voice/usecases.md

 |        [Deactivate Account](#deactivate-account)        |                           Deactivate the user account to approach the possibility of new use cases, such as SIM reactivation                           |
 |                   [Surveys](#surveys)                   |                            Used to receive user's feedback and highlight the possibilities of using surveys in call centres                            |

-:::info Use Cases Variations The use cases presented here try to approach different perspectives of using voice verification in a call centre.
+:::note Use Cases Variations The use cases presented here try to approach different perspectives of using voice verification in a call centre.
 We believe that based on these use cases it is possible to create new ones to different approaches and purposes. :::